williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 2. Okta authenticates the client.
 3. Okta authenticates the user.
 4. Okta approves or denies the requested scopes.
-5. Okta mints a token and send it in the response.
+5. Okta mints a token and sends it in the response.
 6. The application validates the identity token’s integrity.
 For more information, see [Validating ID Tokens](#validating-id-tokens).

 > Important: Okta uses public key cryptography to sign tokens and verify that they are valid.